simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 Perhaps you have one of these problems:

 **You don't have an effective accounting system, and are experiencing financial chaos, loss, or worry**\
+This was my situation when I started writing hledger.
-Having some kind of system to keep a record of financial activity and give you clarity and insight will be a great help. hledger is one dependable accounting tool that scales smoothly from very basic to very advanced needs.
+I can tell you that having some kind of system to keep a record of financial activity and give clarity and insight will be a huge help. hledger is a very dependable accounting tool that scales smoothly from very basic to very advanced needs.
-It provides structure, guidance for people new to accounting, and a supportive community.
+It provides structure, extensive documentation with guidance for people new to accounting, and a supportive community.
 It is lightweight and minimal, so you can start simply without feeling overwhelmed by complex software.

 **Your paper-based records are too much work and hard to get insights from**\